The Truth about Tea

-We here at Voće are thrilled to give you the natural, refreshing taste of real fruit.
+We here at Voće® Tea are thrilled to give you the natural, refreshing taste of real fruit through our clean label fruit teas.
 But there are plenty of other things we would prefer not to give you—like added sugar, preservatives, flavorings, and chemicals.
 In the past ten years or so, people have become increasingly concerned about how their tea is sourced and produced.
 We share their concerns, and we're trying to do something about it.
-With Voće, you get great tea without all the unnecessary baggage.
+With Voće® teas, you get delicious herbal fruit tea without all the unnecessary baggage.

 Are pesticides your cup of tea?